Qovery/documentation/website/guides/tutorial/how-to-activate-sso-to-connect-to-your-eks-cluster.md

   <img src="/img/how-to-activate-sso-to-connect-to-your-eks-cluster/6-iam-roles.png" alt="AWS console - go to aws iam roles" />
 </p>

-Look for a role named `AWSReservedSSO_AdministratorAccess_xx` and select it.
+Look for a role named `AWSReservedSSO_xx` and select it (name can varies based on what you have configured / how you named your `Admins` user group, but it should start with `AWSReservedSSO_`).

 <p align="center">
   <img src="/img/how-to-activate-sso-to-connect-to-your-eks-cluster/7-iam-roles-look-for-sso-role.png" alt="AWS console - look for SSO role" />